 Guidelines The following Code of Ethics for Nurses was developed by the ANA as a guide for carrying out nursing responsibilities in a manner consistent with quality in nursing care and the ethical obligations of the profession.
-This Code is being reproduced with the express written consent of the ANA.

 The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.